openwhisk-blog/openwhisk.blog/content/post/openwhisk-is-a-cloud-cms.md

 The lucky ones are those who instead avoid incomplete technology and wait for the complete  solution.
 I want to say it again:  containers and Kubernetes are only a (small) part of the cloud-native approach; they are NOT the solution.

 There are complete solutions.
-OpenWhisk is one  such as nimbella, and in a few years nobody will use Kubernetes alone but only as part of complete products that solve the whole problem and not just a piece. rememberrəˈmembər
+OpenWhisk is one of those.
+In a few years nobody will use Kubernetes alone, but only as part of complete products that solve the whole problem of putting applications in the cloud and not just a small part.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NDQ5NTg0M119
+eyJoaXN0b3J5IjpbMzA0Njg2MDc3XX0=
 -->